 More than 800 diamonds in a flower bouquet

 He uses the diamonds also to make the less exquisite gems look better.
 Like garnet, agate, opal, turquoise, and onyx.
 And to accomplish it he adds a small gemstone insect on a branch of emerald.
 The leaves are made of fabric.
-And the base of the bouquet is silver.
+And the base of the flower bouquet is silver.

 Women wear brooches like this on their shoulders or on their belt.
 At the back of this brooch is a ‘hook’ to fasten the brooch.
-The vase is made to store this brooch in the Winter Palace in St. Petersburg, where the brooch can be seen.
+The vase is made to store this brooch in the Winter Palace in St. Petersburg, where the flower bouquet brooch can be seen.

 Gemstone insect on the gemstone flower brooch